shubhamrd/kubernets-setup/Readme.md

 ---

-After completing these steps, you should have a functional Kubernetes cluster with one master and two worker nodes.
-You can verify the status of your cluster with `kubectl get nodes`.
+After completing these steps on each worker node, the nodes should be configured correctly and ready to join the Kubernetes cluster.
+Once joined, you can verify